AseelAbdElhaq/AseelAbdElhaq/README.md

 ---

-## 📈 All Used Languages in Account (Auto-Updated)
+## 📈 All Used Languages in Account
 This chart aggregates language usage across **all owned repositories (including forks, archived excluded)**.
-Tiny/noise languages are filtered out automatically.

 <p align="center">
   <img src="assets/languages.svg" alt="All Used Languages in Account (auto-updated)" />